engMaya22/VisaRegister/README.md

-this laravel task :
+this task do  :

-- the admin can send  guests email to make them register to Visa where it used multi step form for intering their information  and check it before they submit thier order
+- emails sent guest by admin to inter thier information and check it beform submit visa register order
-- admin dashboard for admins to review the customers orders and thier information
+- admin dashboard contains information of guests

+- where used  :
+  * multi step form
+  * email trap